ForceCLI/force/README.md

 ##### Precompiled Binaries

-Can be downloaded from the [Current Realease Page](https://github.com/heroku/force/releases/latest) or by visiting the [CLI Home Page](http://force-cli.herokuapp.com/).
+Can be downloaded from the [Current Release Page](https://github.com/heroku/force/releases/latest) or by visiting the [CLI Home Page](http://force-cli.herokuapp.com/).

 ##### Compile from Source